merklefruit/SaaS4Devs/README.md

 - BetaList
 - SaaS Hub

-    Note: This is not a complete strategy on how to publish your first product.
+*Note: This isn't a complete strategy.
 You should take time to publish to each of these platforms but keep in mind that you'll get general traffic, not targeted to your niche.
-It's more effective to publish your MVP on forums and communities that you're a part of, and that are devoted to your niche.
+It's more effective to publish your MVP on forums and communities that you're a part of, and that are devoted to your niche.*

 [ TODO → Stay tuned for more → [Get Updates](#-get-updates) ]